ARMmbed/GettingStartedmbedOS/Docs/index.md

 * [Your first mbed OS project](FirstProjectmbedOS.md): a simple project to get you going.

-* [The migration guide](MigrationGuide.md): get your existing libraries and application to yotta, our new build system.

 The additional sources section offers:

 * [Further reading sources](FurtherReading.md) about other mbed tools, hardware, community and partners.